 MKD Wealth Coaches was founded in December 2006.
 The firm has three equal owners: John Dankovich, Joseph Mackey and Nathan Bohannon.

 The firm provides financial planning and consulting services to its clients, along with discretionary investment management.
 MKD also offers advisory services regarding annuity products, individual bonds, employer-sponsored retirement plan accounts and 529 accounts.

 MKD Wealth Coaches Investment Strategy

 MKD Wealth Coaches may recommend a plethora of securities, including stocks, bonds, mutual funds (held directly or held within variable annuities, life insurance products or employer retirement plans), exchange-traded funds (ETFs), municipal securities, options contracts, futures contracts and other types of investments.

 The firm creates and maintains several model portfolios that each stick to varying volatility levels.
 Depending on a client’s tolerance for risk, time until retirement, cash flow needs and other factors, the firm will put together a personalized asset allocation that makes the most sense by drawing from one of these models and tailoring it as needed.

 Confidential Management Advisors, Inc.

-Confidential Management Advisors, Inc. has been an investment advisor in Troy since 1998.
-Its roughly 60 clients include only individuals and high-net-worth individuals.
-The firm has just shy of $211 million in assets under management (AUM).
-The firm doesn’t impose any sort of account minimum.
+Confidential Management Advisors has been an investment advisor in Troy since 1988.
+Its clients include only individuals and high-net-worth individuals, although it doesn’t impose any sort of account minimum.

 The firm is fee-based, meaning that in addition to client fees, some advisors may earn commissions through conducting securities transactions or selling insurance products.
 Although this creates potential conflicts of interests, the firm must act in your best interests according to its fiduciary duty.